cylc/cylc-doc/src/user-guide/writing-workflows/optional-outputs.rst

 This is an example of :term:`graph branching` from optional outputs.
 Whether a particular branch is taken or not depends on which optional outputs are completed at runtime.
-For more information see the section on :ref:`graph branching <graph-branching>`.
+For more information see :ref:`Graph Branching`.

 Leaf tasks (with nothing downstream of them) can have optional outputs.
 In the following graph, ``foo`` is expected to succeed, but it doesn't matter whether